delucks/sshc/README.md

 Note that the second argument to this command is a full SSH connection string; you can override users, ports, etc here because it's used in the invocation of `ssh`.

+I wrote a [blog post introducing `sshc`](https://jamieluck.com/introducing-sshc.html), for more examples of how to use the tool give it a read.

 ## Prior Art

 ### ssh-config